 6. Kenya Women Finance Trust

-The Kenya Women Finance Trust has a livestock loan product especially designed for rural women.
+The Kenya Women Finance Trust has a livestock loan product specially designed for rural women.
 Women who are interested in dairy farming can access this credit facility to start or improve dairy farming.
-Animals are identified by the women and inspected for health by a veterinary personnel and KWT team.
+Animals are identified by the women and inspected for health by veterinary personnel and KWT team.
 If the animal is cleared it is insured by Jubilee Insurance, and KWFT pays for the cow.

 Other aspects of livestock financing covered by KWFT are purchasing goats and acquisition of biogas digesters.

 Brookside Dairy supply farm inputs and animal feeds on credit to dairy farmers.
 They have a loan facility which is lent to farmers through Kenya Commercial Bank.